News Changing component execution order with KrakenD Workflows

 Plugin requirements

 Writing plugins isn’t complicated per se, but Go is very strict with the environment where you compile and load them.
-Therefore, the following principles are essential:
+When you use the Plugin builder, the complicated parts are taken care of for you.
+The following principles are essential:

-• Right interface: Your plugin must implement the proper interface (see each plugin type).
+• Right interface: Your plugin must implement the proper interface for the type of plugin you are coding.

 • Same Go version: Your plugin and KrakenD are compiled with the same Go version.
-E.g., you cannot build a plugin on Go 1.19 and load it on a KrakenD assembled with Go 1.18.
+E.g., you cannot build a plugin on Go 1.19 and load it on a KrakenD assembled with Go 1.22.
+Run krakend version to get the required Go and Glibc versions.

-• Same architecture/platform: KrakenD and your plugin have been compiled in the same architecture.
-E.g., you cannot compile a plugin in a Mac and use it in a Docker container.
+• Same architecture/platform: KrakenD and plugins must have been compiled in the same architecture.
+E.g., you cannot compile a plugin in a Mac and use it in a Docker container

-• Same shared library versions: When using external libraries if for any reason KrakenD also uses them, they must include identical versions.
+• Same shared library versions: If the KrakenD core also uses external libraries, they must import identical versions.

 • Injection in the configuration: Besides coding and compiling your plugin, you must add it to the krakend.json configuration.